-The Challenges and Pitfalls of Serious Incident Reviews
+The Challenges and Pitfalls of Serious Incident Reviews in Healthcare

 When significant events occur in healthcare, we are required to utilise a comprehensive incident management approach to really understand what happened.
 Guidance documents such as the HSE Incident Management Framework 2020 and the HIQA and MHC National Standards for the Conduct of Review of Patient Safety Incidents (2017) illustrate that a robust incident management model is required to conduct an effective serious incident review.
 With this comes much more responsibilities and defined processes for the way that we approach incidents, should a serious incident occur.